syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Getting-Started.md

 Copy the “mailicons.png” from the above location and paste it in the folder location of the HTML sample page.

-You can show the Sprite image icons in TreeView loaded inside the &lt;styles&gt; tag, by using the styles shown in the following code sample.
+You can show the Sprite image icons in TreeView loaded inside the <styles> tag, by using the styles shown in the following code sample.

 {% highlight css %}